conan432/RecFTT/README.md

 ### Workflow
 The experimental workflow consists of four main stages:
-- Stage 1: Pre-train the Base Recommendation Model.
+Stage 1: Pre-train the Base Recommendation Model.
-- Stage 2: Pre-train the SAE Module.
+Stage 2: Pre-train the SAE Module.
 Train the SAE module to learn a sparse, interpretable latent space.
-- Stage 3: Latent Analysis and Selection.
+Stage 3: Latent Analysis and Selection.
 Systematically probes each latent feature to quantify its causal effect on different recommendation attributes.
 For each latent, we perform independent interventions by multiplying its activation value by different scale factors (e.g., 10.0 for amplification and 0.1 for suppression).
 By evaluating the resulting change in the proportion of target items in the recommendation list, we calculate a contribution score for each latent, measuring its relevance and impact on the target attribute.
+(Optional) Stage 3.5: Consolidate Latent Analysis Results.
+After generating individual JSON files for each feature's latent scores, an auxiliary script can be used to consolidate these results into a single, comprehensive CSV file for easier comparison.
+This script ranks latents for each feature and presents them in a wide-format table.
-- Stage 4: Fine-tune for the Target Task.
+Stage 4: Fine-tune for the Target Task.
 Load all pre-trained models, freeze the base model, and then fine-tune the SAE using the latents selected in Stage 3 to achieve the desired control objective.

 ### Command
 ```bash